 Good News for Some Technical Sectors

-ExecuNet recently released some excerpts from their upcoming Job Market Intelligence Report for 2012.
+ExecuNet released its Job Market Intelligence Report for 2012 not too long ago.
 With a 14% increase in job placements (assignments) expected throughout 2012, the top 3 growth industries or sectors are projected to be 1) Healthcare, 2) Technology, and 3) Manufacturing.
 Of course, the number of technology-related positions in the healthcare and manufacturing segments has grown tremendously.
 So, for IT and technical candidates, this is a good sign for the upcoming year (check out some more 2012 figures).

 6 Months for a Job Search Is the Norm

 For executive-level candidates, slightly more than half (52%) thought about a job change over the past 12 months.
 For those candidates that are conducting a job search now or have taken part in a job search over the past year, the expectation was that it would take nearly 6 months to complete the job search but that it would yield a salary or total compensation package increase of about 13%.
 The 6-month time frame is consistent with the results over the past several years, so there weren’t any apparent “breakthroughs” during 2011, which confirms what most job seekers have believed about the job market in 2011.

 So Will You Stay or Will You Go?